PWrInSpace/OnBoardComputer/README.md

-# MainComputer R4 and R4S
+# OBC R4S, R4 and R5

-Main computer programs for R4 and R4S
+Onboard Computer programs for R4S, R4 and R5.